pgranda/GrandyTinyTanks/README.md

 - Ability to control tank’s movement and turret direction independently of one another
 - The game is for 2 players
 - Power-up items that can be collected (spawning using probabilistic algorithm)
 - Movement of tanks handled using matrices and vectors

+### Note:
+The game was created using UoG OpenGL Framework created by Jamie Stewart.